DarrenC/darrenc.github.io/architecture/eventdriven.md

     - Mobility (can be moved but reached in same way no matter its location)
     - Owns its own state.

+- Event Sourcing
+  - Possibilities to create event logs and to capture events not possible with a traditional storage - e.g. tracking events of products added and then removed from a cart
+    - Adds complexity though - need to have a way to regroup these - e.g. splunk

 ### Reactive message concepts - Smallrye Reactive Messaging Framework

 - from SmallRye Reactive Messaging - Concepts - <https://smallrye.io/smallrye-reactive-messaging/smallrye-reactive-messaging/3.9/concepts.html>